Ásgeir Ásgeirsson: President of Iceland

-Ásgeir was elected the second President of Iceland in a closely contested election in 1952, which had been called upon early due to the death of Sveinn Björnsson, Iceland's first president. Ásgeir's main opponent, Bjarni Jónsson, minister in the Reykjavík Cathedral, had the endorsement of the governing parties in Iceland, the Independence Party and the Progressive Party.
+Ásgeir was elected the second President of Iceland in a closely contested election in 1952, which had been called early due to the death of Sveinn Björnsson, Iceland's first president. Ásgeir's main opponent, Bjarni Jónsson, minister in the Reykjavík Cathedral, had the endorsement of the governing parties in Iceland, the Independence Party and the Progressive Party.
 Still Ásgeir managed to receive 46.7% of the vote, compared to Bjarni's 44.1%.
 The third candidate, Gísli Sveinsson, a former MP for the Independence Party, got 6.0%.

 Ásgeir was the first Icelandic president to go to Denmark on an official visit.
-He also visited Norway, Canada, the United States of America and Israel.
+He also visited Norway, Canada, the United States and Israel.

 Ásgeir was re-elected unopposed in 1956, 1960, and 1964.
 Shortly after his fourth term started, his wife, Dóra, died from leukemia.
 In 1968, Ásgeir decided not to seek re-election.
 It was widely expected that his son-in-law, Gunnar Thoroddsen would be elected as his successor.
 However, even though Gunnar started as the frontrunner (according to opinion polls), he lost the election to Kristján Eldjárn.